Resources Allocation Policy¶

 - qfat, the UV2000 queue.
 This queue is dedicated to access the fat SGI UV2000 SMP machine.
 The machine (uv1) has 112 Intel IvyBridge cores at 3.3GHz and 3.25TB RAM (8 cores and 128GB RAM are dedicated for system).
 An PI needs explicitly ask support for authorization to enter the queue for all users associated to her/his Project.

 - qfree, the Free resource queue: The queue qfree is intended for utilization of free resources, after a Project exhausted all its allocated computational resources (Does not apply to DD projects by default.
 DD projects have to request for persmission on qfree after exhaustion of computational resources.).
-It is required that active project is specified to enter the queue, however no remaining resources are required.
+It is required that active project is specified to enter the queue.
 Consumed resources will be accounted to the Project.
-Only 178 nodes without accelerator may be accessed from this queue.
+Access to the qfree queue is automatically removed if consumed resources exceed 120% of the resources allocated to the Project.
+Only 987 nodes without accelerator may be accessed from this queue.
 Full nodes, 24 cores per node are allocated.
 The queue runs with very low priority and no special authorization is required to use it.
 The maximum runtime in qfree is 12 hours.

 - qviz, the Visualization queue: Intended for pre-/post-processing using OpenGL accelerated graphics.
 Currently when accessing the node, each user gets 4 cores of a CPU allocated, thus approximately 73 GB of RAM and 1/7 of the GPU capacity (default "chunk").
 If more GPU power or RAM is required, it is recommended to allocate more chunks (with 4 cores each) up to one whole node per user, so that all 28 cores, 512 GB RAM and whole GPU is exclusive.
 This is currently also the maximum allowed allocation per one user.
 One hour of work is allocated by default, the user may ask for 2 hours maximum.